Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: More details on the mass cascade

-A universal halo mass function like Eqs. \eqref{ZEqnNum197880} or \eqref{ZEqnNum170065} is clearly a manifestation of the establishment of intermediate statistically steady state.
-All these results provide insights into a fundamental question: how the non-equilibrium system maximizes its entropy and approaches the limiting equilibrium via a chain-reaction-like approach and cascade process.
+A universal halo mass function like Eq. \eqref{ZEqnNum170065-2} is clearly a manifestation of a statistically steady state involving a mass and energy cascade with scale-independent rates.
+All these results provide insights into a fundamental question: how does the non-equilibrium system maximize its entropy and approach the limiting equilibrium via a cascade process?
 Two typical examples are, of course, the hydrodynamic turbulence and SG-CFD (self-gravitating collisionless dark matter flow).
-Both examples exhibit an intermediate and statistically steady state where a direct energy (or inverse mass \& energy) cascade process is well established (Fig. \ref{fig:S1}).
+Both examples exhibit an intermediate and statistically steady state, where a direct energy (or inverse mass) cascade process is well established.